 We have set out below how we may plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are.

-To enable us to process an initial enquiry made by you, manage our relationship with you, deal with any enquiries, correspondence, concerns or complaints you have raised with us, we use the information provided by you, e.g. your name, title, address, telephone number, mobile phone number, email address, organisation details and details of the enquiry.
+- We use the data you provided to us by filing in a form on our Website to enable us to process an initial enquiry made by you, manage our relationship with you, deal with any enquiries, correspondence, concerns or complaints you have raised with us, we use the information provided by you, e.g. your name, title, address, telephone number, mobile phone number, email address, organisation details and details of the enquiry.
+We do not store such data on our Website.

-Our legitimate interests are to enable us to respond to your enquiry, keep our records updated and to better understand users of our Website and our services.
+Our legitimate interests are to enable us to respond to your enquiry, connect you to the appropriate Member Firm keep our records updated and to better understand users of our Website and our services.

-We may share your personal data with the following categories of recipients:
+We may share personal data with the following categories of recipients:

-- service providers (e.g. infrastructure and IT services providers, web-hosting services, CRM services)
+- IT-service providers (e.g. infrastructure and IT services providers, web-hosting services)

 - analytics and search engine providers